sjpadgett/oe-blue-button-util/README.md

 <a name="objectset.compact" />
 ####objectset.compact(obj)

-Recursively removes all the `null` and `undefined` values from `obj`.
+Recursively removes all `null` and `undefined` values from `obj`.
 No special handling is done for resulting empty objects or arrays
 ```js
 var obj = {
     a: 1,